 Despite its brand, you can download the latest version of Microsoft’s flagship browser on other platforms besides Windows, including MacOS, iOS, and Android.
 Fortunately for users, this means that the new Microsoft Edge could be a great alternative to browsers like Firefox or MacOS’s default browser, Safari.

-Microsoft Edge also features malware defense to increase user safety.
-In the event of a browser infection, the malware defense system sets up a “sandbox” to block the malware from damaging your operating system.
+Microsoft Edge takes safety a step further, though.
+The product also features malware defense to boost your system against browser infections and more.
+The malware defense feature implements a “sandbox” to block dangerous malware from disrupting your system.

 - The best web browsers for 2021

 - Want to browse the web privately?
 Here’s how to do it for real